GoogleChrome/web.dev/src/site/content/en/blog/urlpattern/index.md

 ### Anonymous and named groups

-As seen in the previous example, `exec()`'s return value includes information about anonymous patterns and named tokens in the `groups` property for the corresponding URL property, like `pathname`.
+As seen in the previous example, the return value of`exec()` includes information about anonymous patterns and named tokens in the `groups` property for the corresponding URL property, like `pathname`.